 Getting Legal Help

 These competing IMEs play a vital role in your workers’ compensation case.
 You may think it is just another doctor’s appointment—but it is so much more.
 It can give the insurance company a reason to stop your treatment all together!
 Fight back by using a knowledgeable workers’ comp attorney who can help you get your own IME.
-Call 781-689-2277 for more information or complete our contact form.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.